 Updated Food Recall Warning - Consumption of certain apricot kernel products may cause cyanide poisoning

-OTTAWA, April 1, 2021 /CNW/ - The food recall warning issued on March 12, 2021 has been updated to include additional product information.
+OTTAWA, ON, April 2, 2021 /CNW/ - The food recall warning issued on March 12, 2021 has been updated to include additional product information.
 This additional information was identified during the Canadian Food Inspection Agency's (CFIA) food safety investigation.

-Industry is recalling certain apricot kernels products from the marketplace due to natural toxin amygdalin.
-Consumers should not consume the recalled products described below as they contain excessive amygdalin which may cause acute cyanide poisoning.
+Industry is recalling certain apricot kernel products from the marketplace due to natural toxin amygdalin.
+Consumers should not consume the recalled product described below as it contains excessive amygdalin which may cause acute cyanide poisoning.

-The following products have been sold as indicated in the table below.
+The following product has been sold as indicated in the table below.

 |